 Making these decisions now may seem difficult.
 But they will pay dividends when it comes to proceeding down the sales process.
 You will come to the negotiations with a sense of confidence, and that confidence will lessen the road bumps that are inevitable in a business sale.

-Our motivations drive our decisions in life, they are the whys of our behaviour.
-As important as it is to know your why when you start a business, it’s just as important to be clear on your why when it comes time to exiting.
+It is important to know your why when you start a business, and it’s just as important to be clear on your why when it comes time to exiting.

-“He who has a why can endure any how.” -- Frederick Nietzsche
+“He who has a why can endure any how.” -- Friedrich Nietzsche

 The key takeaway is clarity - be crystal clear on your drivers for selling and look at their implications across key areas in a business sale transaction.
 These drivers will impact everything from your desired sales price, timeline to sell, level of involvement and your legacy post-exit.